Sexual harassment has moved to the forefront of the conversation. Yet, there is still much misinformation about what sexual harassment is.

 Many victims worry that ignoring harassment is a better option than reporting it.
 However, ignoring the problem never makes the harassment stop.

-MYTH #12: HARASSMENT IS NEVER NON-VERBAL
+MYTH #12: SEXUAL HARASSMENT IS NEVER NON-VERBAL

 Harassment can also be non-verbal, such as hanging obscene photographs, pictures, and other unwelcomed non-verbal conduct.

 MYTH #13: IT’S TOO EASY TO ALLEGE SEXUAL HARASSMENT